ONSdigital/sdc-int-event-generator/README.md

 Json.
 This endpoint is really only useful for manual testing/debugging of the underlying method in PubSubHelper.java.

 ```
- http --auth generator:hitmeup GET "http://localhost:8171/pubsub/get/object/event_uac-update_rh?clazzName=uk.gov.ons.ctp.common.event.model.RespondentAuthenticatedEvent&timeout=500ms"
+ http --auth generator:hitmeup GET "http://localhost:8172/pubsub/get/object/event_uac-update_rh?clazzName=uk.gov.ons.ctp.common.event.model.RespondentAuthenticatedEvent&timeout=500ms"
  ```

 ### GET /pubsub/send

 This endpoint uses the PubSubHelper to send a hardcoded message.
-Sending messages is the primary use of the EventGenerator so this inflexible endpoint is only useful for manual testing/debugging of RabbitHelper.
+Sending messages is the primary use of the EventGenerator so this inflexible endpoint is only useful for manual testing/debugging of PubSubHelper.

 ```
-http --auth generator:hitmeup GET "http://localhost:8171/pubsub/send"
+http --auth generator:hitmeup GET "http://localhost:8172/pubsub/send"
 ```

 ###  GET /pubsub/close